Democratic Republic of the Congo

 The Protracted Relief and Recovery Operation (June 2013 to December 2015) aims to assist 3.6 million people in the Democratic Republic of the Congo.
 It provides life-saving food assistance for internally displaced people in conflict-affected areas; supports the early recovery of people returning to their areas of origin; ensures children attend school by providing emergency school feeding to displaced children; reduces malnutrition through supplemental support to children aged 6-59 months as well as to pregnant and nursing women; and makes local markets more accessible to smallholder farmers.

-The sixth and final component focuses on strengthening smallholder farmers’ access to agricultural commodity markets.
+Strengthening smallholder farmers’ access to agricultural commodity markets.
 This is done by developing farmers’ capacity to produce and trade, as well as constructing/rehabilitating infrastructure to help farmers connect with markets and traders.
 It also helps build marketing infrastructure in rural areas to facilitate commodity bulking and value added transformation.

 Featured Congo, DR publications